timglabisch/timglabisch.github.io/_posts/2014-03-29-symfony-streamed-response.markdown

 i can't really understand why, but most frameworks want you to prepare a response and if everything is done the framework finally flush the response.

-in the wild, this idea just sucks. why should a client wait for the footer to display the header or the content.
+in the wild, this idea just sucks. why should a client wait for the footer to display the header or the content?

 ## its not just about paining
-think about external resources like css styles. without loading the styles it's not possible to render a website. loading styles depends on network, network is io, io is slow. wouldn't it awesome if you could flush the head as fast as possible to allow the browser fetching external resources?
+think about external resources like css styles. without loading the styles it's not possible to render a website. loading styles depends on network, network is io, io is slow. wouldn't it be awesome if you could flush the head as fast as possible to allow the browser fetching external resources?

-i hope you got the idea, now lets get a bit into the techical implementation using Symfony2.
+i hope you got the idea, now lets get a bit into the technical implementation using Symfony2.

 ## Example using Symfony2